Does minimalistic living sound intriguing, but you’re unsure if an RV or a tiny house is better?

 I can’t imagine what it takes to pull one through a gas station or try to park one in a campground, even if I have seen a few during my years on the road.

-RVs are lightweight, aerodynamic, can withstand continual vibrations, bumps, and sways.
+RVs are lightweight, aerodynamic, and can withstand continual vibrations, bumps, and sways.
 The slick fiberglass, aluminum, or vinyl exteriors make removing road grime a breeze.

 A tiny home uses wood and other standard components that are much heavier than RV materials.
 The outer walls are often tall and flat, with wood siding and shingle roofs.